You can use an Alibaba Cloud Logstash pipeline to sync data from Azure Event Hubs to an Alibaba Cloud Elasticsearch instance.

 Click Save or Save and Deploy.

-Save: Saves the pipeline configuration in Logstash.
-The configuration does not take effect until it is deployed.
+Save: Saves the pipeline configuration but does not apply it.
 After saving, you are returned to the Pipelines page.
-Click Deploy Now in the Actions column to restart the instance and apply the configuration.
+In the Pipelines section, you can click Deploy Now in the Actions column to restart the instance and apply the configuration.

-Save and Deploy: Saves and deploys the configuration.
-This restarts the instance and applies the configuration.
+Save and Deploy: Saves and deploys the configuration, restarting the instance to apply the changes.

 Log on to the Kibana console of your Elasticsearch cluster and go to the Kibana homepage.